Food Delivery Riders Need To Be Inducted

 Injuries and Fatalities

-Talk to bus drivers, tram drivers, and anyone whose job involves having to drive in our major cities.
-There have been many incidents where these food delivery people have been injured or killed.
+Talk to bus drivers, tram operators, taxi drivers, and anyone whose job requires driving in our major cities.
+There have been many incidents over the years where food delivery people have been injured or even killed.
 It’s also a health and safety matter for the people who were unfortunate enough to have become unwilling participants in the chain of events leading to these tragedies.

 Changes to the law

-The good news is that in the newly released NSW WHS Regulation 2025, the hazards and risks of food delivery drivers are fully acknowledged and intelligently addressed for what they are with new requirements implemented.
-These requirements apply to drivers in our cities, and drivers in our suburbs.
+The good news is that in the newly released NSW WHS Regulation 2025, the hazards and risks of food delivery riders are fully acknowledged and intelligently addressed for what they are with new requirements implemented.
+These requirements apply to all Food delivery services in New South Wales.

 The new Regulation has clarified existing requirements and added additional requirements in keeping with the overarching purpose of WHS law which is for businesses to provide a WHS management system that ensures the safety of its workforce.
 The new Regulation puts more accountability on food delivery companies to do the right thing.